emezeske/lein-cljsbuild/README.md

 ## Hooks

+Some common lein-cljsbuild tasks can hook into the main Leiningen tasks to enable ClojureScript support in each of them.
+The following tasks are
+supported:

+    $ lein compile
+    $ lein clean
+    $ lein test
+    $ lein jar

-If you'd like your ClojureScript to be compiled when you run `lein compile`, and deleted when you run `lein clean`, add the following entry to your project
+To enable ClojureScript support for these tasks, add the following entry to your project configuration:
-configuration:

 ```clj
 :hooks [leiningen.cljsbuild]
 ```

-Note that this is also required for lein-cljsbuild to hook into the `lein jar` task.
-For that to work, you will also need to explicitly enable the `jar` hook by adding the following entry to your :cljsbuild configuration map:
+Note that this is also required for lein-cljsbuild to hook into the `lein jar` Note that by default the `lein jar` task does *not* package your ClojureScript code in the JAR file.
+This feature needs to be explicitly enabled by adding the following entry to each of the `:builds` that you want included in the JAR file.

 ```clj
 :jar true
 ```

+**TODO: Document :crossovers-jar once that's added.**

 ## Multiple Build Configurations